flat3/lodata/README.md

 Operations can therefore act on path segments that precede them as [bound parameters](https://docs.oasis-open.org/odata/odata/v4.01/os/part1-protocol/odata-v4.01-os-part1-protocol.html#sec_BindinganOperationtoaResource), and the output of one operation can be piped into the next.
 The output can therefore pass through several functions before being output.

+### Laravel Octane

+Lodata is compatible with [Laravel Octane](https://github.com/laravel/octane) in both Swoole and Roadrunner configurations.

+The Lodata model is shared as a singleton across all requests, which allows it to be dynamically updated at runtime without requiring a server restart.
+Lodata does not mutate any internal data structures during the request cycle, making it safe for multiple requests.

 ## Internals